moisestohias/CCNANotes/ICND1/Part-3/4-ConfiguringRouting.md

 + then each devices going run the Dijkstra SPF (Shortest Path First) algorithm to determine the best path, comming up with Sortest Path Tree (SPT), then that path is going to be CANDIDATE to be injected in the routing table.
 + CANDIDATE : means just bc that OSPF came up with this route to get to this network doesn't mean it's worthy to be put in the routing table because we still have the Administrative Distance, bc if the same network has been learned by another Routing Source (4x: static) the OSPF path will not be injected in the Routing Table.

+### Dijkstra :
-# Dijkstra : considers a Topology and calculate the shortest Path to a destination.
++ Considers a Topology and calculate the shortest Path to a destination.
+### Hello:
-# Hello : protocol used to discover OSPF neighbor and confirm reachability (is the link  still alive, if we don't hear from the neighbor after certain period of time called the Dead Interval (40s) then the router can conclude its neighbor router is no longer up), also use in the election of Designated Router,
+Protocol used to discover OSPF neighbor and confirm reachability (is the link  still alive, if we don't hear from the neighbor after certain period of time called the Dead Interval (40s) then the router can conclude its neighbor router is no longer up), also use in the election of Designated Router,

-** the Hello protocol is what's going to be used for the election of the Designated Router **
+**the Hello protocol is what's going to be used for the election of the Designated Router**

-*** Neighborship vs Adjacency in the case of OSPF :
+## Neighborship vs Adjacency in the case of OSPF :
-# Neighbors :
+### Neighbors :
 - reside on the same network link (same subnet),
 - exchange Hello messages
-# Adjacencent :
+### Adjacencent :
 - are neighbors.
 - the exchange link state updates (LSUs), and Data Description (DD) packet.

-# DataBase Description packet (DBD): contains all known LSUs, which are used to construct identical database between two neighbors.
+### DataBase Description packet (DBD):
+Contains all known LSUs, which are used to construct identical database between two neighbors.

 # Link state Advertisement LSAs: info router sent & receive about network reachablity, and used to construct Link State data-base.
 # Link state Update LSUs: packet that carries LSAs,